 On October 5, 1972, the marriage of Billie Ert and Antonio Molina, considered the first same-sex marriage in Texas history, took place.

-In 1973, NASA's 'Manned Spacecraft Center' was renamed the Lyndon B. Johnson Space Center.
+In 1973, NASA's "Manned Spacecraft Center" was renamed the Lyndon B. Johnson Space Center.

 In 1979, the original city council line-up of 14 members (nine district-based and five at-large positions) was based on a U.S. Justice Department mandate which took effect.

-In 1981, annual spending on electricity for interior cooling in Houston exceeded $600 million.
+In 1981, annual spending on electricity for interior cooling in Houston exceeded $600 million, equivalent to $2.08 billion in 2024.

 By 1985, the flavor and politics of the Montrose neighborhood were heavily influenced by the LGBT community.

-In 1990, 71.7% of Houstonians drove alone to work.
+In 1990, 71.7% of commuters drove alone to work in Houston.

 Paul Broussard was murdered in Montrose in 1991.